Skip to content

 How to handle it, step by step

-1. Tape over the crack so glass doesn't flake off — iPad cracks shed sharp pieces.
+1. Tape over the crack so glass doesn't flake off. iPad cracks shed sharp pieces.

 2. Check whether touch still works everywhere and the display is intact.
 Glass-only on an older, non-laminated iPad is the most DIY-friendly case.

-3. On laminated models (most recent iPads), the glass and LCD come as one assembly — you can't replace just the glass, which raises the cost.
+3. On laminated models (most recent iPads), the glass and LCD come as one assembly.
+You can't replace just the glass, which raises the cost.

 4. DIY requires even heat across a large area, lots of patience, and a steady hand to avoid cracking the new panel during install.

-5. Weigh it against the iPad's age — for an old base-model iPad, the repair can approach upgrade territory.
+5. Weigh it against the iPad's age.
+For an old base-model iPad, the repair can approach upgrade territory.

 6. If it's a newer iPad Pro or Air you rely on, a pro repair protects the value far better than a risky DIY.